Welcome to SP! -

 Overview

 Please Note: This route was previously referred to on Summitpost as "Bear Canyon".
 I have changed the name of the route to "Cherry Canyon Logging Trail", which is the name used on the signage at the trailhead.
-This naming inconsistency was pointed out to me by SP member mtn runr.
+This naming inconsistency was pointed out to me by SP member Grizz Randall.

-This route to the summit of Lone Peak is a well maintained and easy to follow alternative to the more popular Draper Ridge and Jacobs Ladder trails.
-Although this route involves more elevation gain than these two more popular routes, it offers several advantages.
+This route to the summit of Lone Peak is an easy to follow alternative to the more popular Draper Ridge and Jacobs Ladder trails.
+Although the route involves more elevation gain than these two more popular routes, it offers several advantages.
 Frequent switchbacks eliminate most of the brutally steep sections which are found on the other two trails.
 A much larger portion of the trail passes through shaded pine forest, and the presence of a perennial spring provides a year-round water source.

 Getting There